WLTP standard

 • In Norway, Iceland, Switzerland, Turkey and Israel

-Where and how are the tests carried out?
+Where and how do the tests take place?

 Tests for the WLTP cycle are carried out in the laboratory on roller benches.
-These tests take into account as many situations as possible that motorists may encounter.
-These include weather conditions, terrain, vehicle load, driving style, road types, etc. The options offered by electric vehicle models are also taken into account, since they have a significant impact on weight and fuel consumption.
+These tests take into account a maximum number of situations that motorists may encounter.
+What you need to know, weather conditions, terrain, load carried by the vehicle, driving style, road types, etc. model options of electric vehicles are also taken into account, as they have a significant impact on the weight and fuel consumption of these vehicles.